fgl27/device_motorola_quark/README.md

 	</manifest>

+Building after sync:

+	. build/envsetup.sh
+	make clean
+	lunch cm_quark-userdebug
+	time mka bacon -j4 2>&1 | tee quark.txt

+Were the nunber after -j is the number of cores you wanna use for this task, quark.txt contains the build "log", read it in case the build fails searching for errors

 The Motorola Moto Maxx (codenamed _"quark"_) is a high-end smartphone from Motorola mobility.
 It was announced on November 2014.